Running for unfinished business

 Incumbent President George Weah says he is standing for reelection as widely expected to complete his unfinished projects.

 Addressing thousands of supporters here on Saturday at the Antoinette Tubman Stadium in Monrovia, Mr. Weah said Liberia has made tremendous progress under his leadership over the last five years, an agenda he wishes to continue over the next six years.

 Mr. Weah explained that his Pro-Poor agenda has taken many bold initiatives to bring about the transformative changes that Liberia needs to grow and prosper.

 He spoke after his party coronated him at a symbolic ceremony to run for reelection in October.

 Weah, 56, was elected Liberia’s 24th President in 2017 following a run-off election with former vice President Joseph N. Boakai, now one of his main challengers in the pending 2023 elections.

-“It is out of duty to our country and trust you reposed in me, the ideals that we all share that I have the honour to accept to be invested as the presidential candidate of the CDC, Weah said to a jeering crowd of supporters adding “I will be on the ballot.”
+“It is out of duty to our country and trust you reposed in me, the ideals that we all share that I have the honor to accept to be invested as the presidential candidate of the CDC, Weah said to a jeering crowd of supporters adding “I will be on the ballot.”

 He said he was doing so with a deep sense of humility as his second shot at the presidency will provide him the opportunity to continue and finish his imperative agenda.